-A staging site was setup for the project champion to upload data and execute all the use cases based on the scope of work.
-Any configurations or customizations done by the Frappe Health were also hosted on the staging site for the customer to verify and confirm.
+A staging site was set up for the project champion to upload data and execute all the use cases based on the scope of work.
+Any configurations or customizations done by Frappe Health were also hosted on the staging site for the customer to verify and confirm.

 Once the scope of the project was covered, the Frappe Health team got engaged with the project champion on the UAT phase.
 This is considered as the most important phase in any project as it is useful in ensuring complete satisfaction of the requirements.
 This is the phase when any unattended issues or bugs get resolved before making the system live.

-After getting UAT sign off from the customer, the project was made live by migrating the data and customisations to the production site.
+After getting UAT sign-off from the customer, the project was made live by migrating the data and customizations to the production site.

-- Language Barrier:- Since the user base of the project was primarily Japanese and not multilingual, the Frappe Health team put in efforts to coordinate with the project champion proactively with regards to any communication with the end users.
-This helped them gather required information, feedback and data from the end users on time.
+- Language Barrier:- Since the user base of the project was primarily Japanese and not multilingual, the Frappe Health team put in efforts to coordinate with the project champion proactively with regard to any communication with the end users.
+This helped them gather the required information, feedback, and data from the end users on time.

 - Different Time Zones:- Working in different time zones than customers is always stressful.
-However, the Frappe Health team managed to navigate through this challenge by closely aligning their work hours as per the need of the customer.
+However, the Frappe Health team managed to navigate through this challenge by closely aligning their work hours to the needs of the customer.

 The project has been deemed as an absolute success based on its completion timeline and customer satisfaction.
 After going live in September 2022, the project has been widely accepted by the end users for managing their activities digitally in Frappe Health.
 This might have opened the doors for Frappe Health in the Asia Pacific region.